Home of Rainbows

 I heard no voices, no flesh-crawling siren calls.
 I saw no wraiths, no fairies; only the starry twinkling of festive fireflies.
 All I felt was a deep reverence for and spiritual kinship with the elven folk, and the elementals, and the animal devas I sensed all around me like a fragrant mist.

 The next two years of my life were the most idyllic I can recall.
 And I'm sure the hundreds of people who day-tripped at Magick River or who stayed a week, or a month, or three (so many of whom have since become “family” to me) will happily attest to that.
 It was during those heady days that I met and befriended the Temuan from the village down the road.
 So when it came time to shift house, my first choice was Kampung Orang Asli Pertak.

 First I asked Rasid and Indah if they liked the idea.
-They seemed delighted and honoured that I should be so keen to dwell amongst them.
-They said they would be happy to build me a hut as long as I paid them for their labour.
+They seemed delighted and honored that I should be so keen to dwell among them.
+They said they would be happy to build me a hut as long as I paid them for their labor.
 But there was a snag.
 There was no one in the village with the authority to welcome me as a resident.
 Rasid explained that one would normally approach the batin for permission - but the previous one had died the year before and no one had taken over the job.
 “Perhaps you should get clearance from the District Officer,” he advised me.